Adam Cunnington

-Adam Paul Cunnington (born 7 October 1987) is an English footballer who plays as a striker for Isthmian Premier League club Enfield Town.
+Adam Paul Cunnington (born 7 October 1987) is an English footballer who plays as a striker for Bedford Town.

 Career

 Born in Leighton Buzzard, Bedfordshire, Cunnington started his career with Barton Rovers during the 2005–06 season, in which he scored three goals in 22 appearances.
 He started the 2006–07 season with five goals in 13 appearances for Barton, before moving to Leighton Town.
 After scoring three goals in 13 appearances for Leighton he finished the season with Hitchin Town.
 Having made three appearances for Hitchin in the 2007–08 season he signed for Aylesbury United in September 2007.
 After making four appearances for the club he returned to former club Barton Rovers, before going on to finish the season with Rothwell Town, making one appearance for the club.
 Cunnington started the 2008–09 season with Stamford, before joining Barwell later that season.
 With Barwell in the 2009–10 season, he struck up a strike partnership with Kevin Charley that saw the pair score more than 50 goals, helping the club win the Midland Football Alliance title and reach the FA Vase semi-final.

 Cunnington joined Conference North side Solihull Moors in July 2010, and having scored 10 goals in 22 appearances for the club he signed for Conference National side Kettering Town for an undisclosed fee on 1 February 2011, transfer deadline day.
 He made his Kettering debut on 26 February, starting the team's 2–0 victory at home over Newport County.
 He only managed his first Kettering goal in the side's last game of the 2010–11 season, a 3–1 home victory over Southport on 30 April.
 He finished the season with 14 appearances for Kettering.